Yves Rossy: Latest media and event appearances

 Rossy was featured on an episode of Stan Lee's Superhumans.
-He has appeared on the BBC's Top Gear, where he raced Richard Hammond and Toni Gardemeister.
+He has appeared on the BBC's Top Gear Season 18 Episode 5, where he raced Richard Hammond and Toni Gardemeister.

 Rossy was a main attraction at the 2013 Experimental Aircraft Association AirVenture Fly-In, America's largest fly-in.

 Rossy was also featured (not in person) in the South Australian Primary School's Music Festival in 2014, when the theme of the Festival was flight.
 The song, 'Jetman', was written by Paul Jarman about Yves Rossy.

 October 2015 sustained flight

 On 13 October 2015, Rossy and Vince Reffet, wearing jetpacks, deployed from a helicopter flying at 5,500 ft and flew in a choreographed demonstration with an Emirates Airbus A380 cruising at an altitude of 4,000 ft over Dubai.
+These stunts were done while Rossy was working with the Jetman Dubai team.
 The flights were documented by the use of helmet-mounted cameras and third-party videos released in early November 2015.
 The videos show the pair soaring and diving around the airliner, flying in formation with it for about ten minutes.

 A television program "City in the Sky, part 2" about how airliner flights are run, showed at its start Yves Rossy and Vince Reffet flying with Rossy-type jetpacks, to show some principles of how airliners fly.
 It said that before being allowed to jetpack-fly in Britain, he had to get himself registered as an airplane, because parts of his body, rather than parts of his jetpack, acted as control surfaces; but he was exempted from the seat-belt rule.
 It showed him being lifted to flying height on the outside of a helicopter.
 He had to fall a distance to build up enough air speed for his airfoils to work.

+2019 VTOL demonstration and end of Jetman Dubai relationship

+In November 2019, Rossy demonstrated the ability to take off, hover, and land without external assistance.

+Rossy also announced on his website in July 2019 that he had parted ways with the Jetman Dubai team.

-2020 Dubai Ground Takeoff
+2020 Dubai ground takeoff

-Rossy demonstrated, for the first time, the ability of his jetpack to perform a vertical takeoff and transition to sustained horizontal flight.
+VTOL and transition to horizontal flight was demonstrated in February 2020 with Vince Reffet piloting the Rossy-type Jetpack on behalf of Jetman Dubai.
+It's not clear if Rossy had direct involvement in this effort, as it took place after Rossy announced his disassociation from Jetman Dubai.